Community & safety concerns

 - into our communities through drain networks, dust and contaminated infrastructure

-- into our drinking water and onto our farmland through treated waste water discharge
+- into our drinking water and onto our farmland through treated waste water discharges

 Local, State and Federal Government: